Your options for registering your wishes about organ donation are changing.

 From 1 July 2015, a person can register to:

 - not be a donor;

 - record the details of up to two representatives, if they want someone to make the decision for them after death.

-Becoming a donor after your death could help save the lives of up to seven people.
+Becoming a donor after your death could help save the lives of up to nine people.

 If you previously registered on the old NHS Organ Donor Register, your details will have already been transferred to the new one.
 So if you want to be a donor and your decision or preferences have not changed, there is no need to register again.
 You can also amend your details or withdraw from the NHS Organ Donor Register.